JakeMartin-ICL/ha-monzo/README.md

 If you've forgotten to do this, the integration will fail to load, but you can simply accept the popup and reload the integration without entering your details again.

+### Adding a second account

+To add a second Monzo account in Home Assistant, you'll need to repeat the above process for creating an OAuth client.
+Then in Home Assistant, you need to add the new credentials _before_ trying to add the new entry.
+Open _Application Credentials_ (three dots menu, top right of Devices & Services page) and click add application credentials - I'd recommend including the person's name in the _Name_ field so you can distinguish it later.
+Once added you can return to Devices & Services -> Monzo -> Add Entry to proceed with authentication.

 ## Sensor

 The integration will create a device for each of your accounts and pots.
 For an account or a pot, you'll have: